 The Kalamunda circuit area combines a range of different trails so you’ll never grow bored, 1 year later and we’ve only covered a quarter of the trails and there’s 40km of them.
 Cross country, technical, jumps and downhill.
-Plus it’s all located in some pretty exceptional forest.
+Plus it’s all located in bushland where you may spot a Kangaroo.
 And afterwards finish your ride with a refreshment from the Camel Farm Cafe.
 I have to admit the first time I rolled onto the trails at Kalamunda I was a little nervous to be doing something totally new.
 I was also truthfully physically unprepared and I also fell off the bike because I wasn’t used to the off road conditions and applied the brakes a little too hard on the pea gravel section.
 One mtb rider was kind enough to give me advice on the gears to be using when climbing because I was doing it all wrong.
 What a champ.
 A little practice and coaching, mountain biking becomes fun.
 I love the challenge and escape that mountain biking presents.
 Mountain biking rocks!

 I’ve put together a trail plan for a first time visit, an easy ride with a nice flowing down hill.
 Rock and Roll Mountain Biking offer skill clinics which is really helpful if you do not have a mountain biker in the group.
 If you are not a cyclist, not familiar with the bush and there is no mountain biker in the group, I would definitely recommend joining an introduction to mountain biking clinic.
 You’ll have a way better time, trust me!